ankitrai96/apti-portal/README.md

 ### online aptitude test platform based on hypertext preprocessor

 ## Background
 My college occasionally conducts NAT (i.e. NIET Aptitude Test).
 The test is designed by faculty members to help groom students' aptitude and reasoning.
-So, being a computer science student with inclination towards information techonology, I decided to develope a platform that would facilitate both faculty members as well as students.
+So, being a computer science student with inclination towards information techonology, I took the liberty to develope a platform that would facilitate both faculty members as well as students.

 ## MODULES:-
 ### * cPanel